 'One of the most interesting and exciting new writers to emerge north of the border since Iain Banks' - Gary Gibson

 'Superlative.'
 'Reminded me of Iain Banks at his fiery best.'
-Gary Gibson, author of Angel Stations, Stealing Light and Extinction Game.
+Gary Gibson, author of Angel Stations and Stealing Light.

 'An absolute piledriver of a dark future thriller that instantly hooks you and doesn't let go till the end.
 Horribly believable and utterly compelling.'
-Neil Williamson, author of The Memoirist, The Moon King, and Thirty Years of Rain.
+Neil Williamson, author of The Moon King and Thirty Years of Rain.

-'A grim and gripping near-future thriller with sharp political edges and scarily plausible projections, rooted in intimate knowledge of real places and real anger at the trash and chaos we're allowing the owners of the world to shove us into.'
-Ken MacLeod, award-winning author of The Star Fraction, Cosmonaut keep and The Night Sessions.
+'A grim and gripping near-future thriller with sharp political edges and scarily plausible projections, rooted in intimate knowledge of real places.'
+Ken MacLeod, award-winning author of The Star Fraction and The Night Sessions.

 A Time of Ashes

-BEFORE THE CORRUPTION CAME, truthkeep Murrin Kentle lived in a world where the largest island could be walked across in a day, and humans traded and fished in bladeships made from the bones of the monstrous sea creatures patrolling its stormy, bottomless oceans.
-Before the Corruption came, the land was dominated by a sect of scholars who fought the decay of knowledge with religious fervour, in a tense but fruitful coexistence with the amphibious, matriarchal Shi'iin.
-Before the Corruption came, there was prosperity and an uneasy peace.
+BEFORE THE CORRUPTION CAME, Murrin Kentle lived in a world where the largest island could be walked across in a day, and humans traded and fished in bladeships made from the bones of the gigantic and bizarre sea monsters patrolling its stormy, bottomless oceans.
+As a truthkeep of the Brotherhood of the First Mind, it’s been his duty to fight the decay of knowledge with religious fervour.
+A fervour he’s increasingly struggled to maintain.

-By turns touching, thrilling and horrific, A Time of Ashes is the first part of a beautifully written epic tale of discovery, friendship, loss, and survival against crushing odds.
+By turns touching, thrilling and horrific, A Time of Ashes is the first part Fate and the Wheel: a beautifully written epic tale of discovery, friendship, loss, and survival against crushing odds.

-Part Two of the epic Fate and the Wheel series, Hunting Gods is a worthy sequel to the thrills and emotional charge of A Time of Ashes.
+Part Two of the epic Fate and the Wheel series, Hunting Gods is part action thriller, part journey of existential discovery: a science fiction- and steampunk-tinged fantastic tale of loss, revenge, redemption, companionship, and endurance in the face of horrific adversity - a worthy sequel to the thrills and emotional charge of A Time of Ashes.

 An enigmatic man with powerful connections and a troubled past.
 An outcast whose sense of injustice has caused his exile to a lethal star system.
 The child-like guardian of an ancient machine whose importance neither the guardian nor its young captive can begin to guess.
 A symbiote whose near-unique abilities led to the genocide of her kind, and whose rage threatens to destroy everything she loves.
 A fugitive hacker in search of a break after finding himself on the wrong side of the tracks.
 A beautiful, apparently naive young woman, who may not be everything she seems.
 And a deformed genius who may hold the key to all their salvations.